dtolia/Kumaoni-Language/major/8_AuxiliaryVerbs.md

 - bar̥o chh = bar̥ochh बड़ोछ.
 - katuk chh = katukchh कतुक्छ.

-In poetry, as usual, the final ‘a’ may be pronounced, so that we should have bar̥o chha, katuka chha.
-Note that in this document we have preferred the poetry style for prose writing as well.
+In poetry, as usual, the final ‘a’ may be pronounced, so that we should have bar̥o chha, katuka chha. <b>Note</b> that in this document we have preferred the poetry style for prose writing as well.

 <br>